mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 type EmailAddress = EmailAddress of string
 ```

 Why would we create such a type?
-Because it's an easy way to create a "wrapper" --  a type that contains a primitive (such as a `string` or `int`) as an inner value.
+Because it's an easy way to create a "wrapper"--a type that contains a primitive (such as a `string` or `int`) as an inner value.

 For example, we might define wrapper types like these: